 I’v experimented with many different types of Literature Circles, and this page includes an overview of the models I’ve tried.
 I had some success with all of them, but some of these models are only effective with students who are already motivated to read and do homework.
 Read through the overviews at the top of the page, and scroll down to learn more about the methods that interest you.

-I’ve spent 15 years experimenting with Literature Circles in my classroom, and I finally found an approach that students enjoy, an approach that’s free of cumbersome management systems.
-I’d love to tell you how it works!
-Click the video below and I’ll share the 7 steps to Classroom Book Clubs success!
-To find out what others think, read what teachers are saying about this resource.
+After 15 years experimenting with Literature Circles in my classroom, I finally found an approach that students enjoy, an approach that’s free of cumbersome management systems.
+In the video below, I share 7 steps to Classroom Book Clubs success!

 Are you required to use a basal reading program in your classroom?
-Many programs have leveled readers that can be used as a way of introducing Literature Circles.
+Many programs have leveled readers that can be used to introduce Literature Circles.
 Leveled readers are thin paperback stories or nonfiction selections, and they are written on a variety of reading levels.
 A Mini Literature Circle can be done in one or two days depending on the time allowed.
 Here’s how: